sailorlee97/FlowGANAnomaly/README.md

 ` networks.py`:  Basic network structure, it is not recommended to change easily

 `option.py`: Parameter file, this file supports three data sets: UNSW-NB15, CICIDS2017 and NSL-KDD

+### How to use?

+Choose a dataset for training, default NSL-KDD ,and then run ` python train.py`

+if you want to change dataset, you need  change `--dataset` and ` --feature` parameters.

+### References

+datasets are from CICIDS2017(https://www.unb.ca/cic/datasets/ids-2017.html) , UNSW-NB15(https://research.unsw.edu.au/projects/unsw-nb15-dataset)

+### Citation

+If you find this useful in your research, please consider citing: